 At Perenich Law Injury Attorneys, we’ve been representing bankruptcy clients for about 30 years throughout the entire state of Florida.
 Give us a call.
 I’m happy to sit down and meet with you, and go through your finances carefully, and the consultation is free.

 Are you or a loved one unable to pay your debts and have questions about what you need to know if a Spouse files bankruptcy?
-Contact our experienced Tampa Bay Bankruptcy Lawyers at Perenich Law Injury Attorneys today for a free consultation and case evaluation.
+Contact our experienced Clearwater Bankruptcy Lawyers at Perenich Law Injury Attorneys today for a free consultation and case evaluation.

 Our Florida law firm helps those struggling with debt see the light at the end of a dark tunnel.
 Let us navigate it for you.